 Chroma Ability Clarification

-1. silver 3m3p3s: can be interpreted as any of 3m3p3s
+1. silver 3m3p3s: can be interpreted as any of the 3m3p3s face.

 • because the player has to win first, this ability doesn’t change the player’s wait, cause the player to be furiten, or change how the player won (tsumo vs ron)